City of Detroit

 last Monday.
 "That will be a next major step forward."

 program allows businesses that purchase the proper video surveillance equipment to have the footage piped right into police headquarters for monitoring.
-The city says the program costs businesses between $4000-$6000 per year.
+The city says the program costs businesses between $4,000 and $6,000 to join.

 So far, Green Light has been utilized by more than 100 businesses, most of them gas stations and liquor stores

 located in the Detroit's more dangerous pockets.
 The city says the technology has cut incidents of violent crime in half at the first batch of businesses that signed on for the program in winter of 2016.

 If the technology were to come to Michigan Avenue, the hope is it would have a similar affect.
 However, it could be some time before businesses along Corktown's main strip obtain the cameras — a spokesman for the mayor says plans are very preliminary and still in the discussion phase.